Last Updated: January 6, 2025

 Once Total Slack is calculated, the Critical Path can be easily identified.

-Critical Path is the longest Path or sequence of project activities that controls the earliest a project is expected to finish.
+The critical Path is the longest Path or sequence of project activities that control the earliest a project is expected to finish.

 Graphic 10